apedrocsantos/born2beroot/Readme.md

 ### Difference between physical and virtual processors -

 ### LVM - Logical Volume Manager (pvdisplay | lvdisplay)
+LVM allows for a layer of abstraction between the OS and the disks/partitions it uses.
+In traditional disk management, the OS looks for what disks are available and then looks at what partitions are avaliable on those disks.
+With LVM, disks and partitions can be abstracted to contain multiple disks and partitions into one device.
+Because volume groups and logical volumes aren't physically tied to a hard drive, it makes it easy to dynamically resize and create new disks and partitions.

 ### TCP (Transmission Control Protocol)
 Transport protocol that is used on top of IP to ensure reliable transmission of packets.

 ### MAC (Media Acess Control)
 Mac addresses are associated with specific devices and assigned to them by the manufacturer.

 ### Install VM
 [https://www.howtogeek.com/796988/how-to-install-linux-in-virtualbox]